hed-standard/hed-specification/docs/source/03_HED_formats.md

 The names of these elements must conform to the rules for [`nameClass`](./Appendix_A.md#a13-value-classes).

-Other conventions requirements for the contents of schema node elements are as follows:
+Other conventions and requirements for the contents of schema node elements are as follows: